simplemono/world/README.md

   f2])
 ```

-catches all exceptions and log the input map before it rethrow it.
+catches all exceptions and logs the input map before it rethrows it.
 Having all
-input data should increase the chances to find, understand and fix the bug.
+input data should increase the chances of finding, understanding, and fixing the bug.

 This library provides the function `world-reduce` and the macro `w<` for this
 purpose: